EricScyty3/Chinese-Checkers-Platform/README.md

 First of all, the `app` executable, the one that starts the application.
 The following `dataset` folder stores the lookup table used in this project, which is a txt file that contains a number of board configurations and the corresponding scores and both of them require specific function to unscramble, which leads to the Haskell scripts in the folder of `src`.

-In the `src` folder, there are a list of `.hs` scripts as well as some folders stroing the experiment results.
-The folders: `experiments` with suffix from $0$ to $2$ contain several lists of winners collected from the experimental tirals generated from the `Experiment.hs`.
-In `Main.hs`, as mentioned, it contains the components for rendering the graphical interface, and the specific components will be decirbed in the coming section.
-The `BFS.hs`,  `Configuration.hs` scripts calculate the the entities' contents of the lookup table, the one stored in `dataset` folder, and `RBTree.hs` and `Configuration.hs` together constructre the container's shape and store it in the memory when the program is running.
-Script `Board.hs` and `Zobrist.hs `define how the board of Chinese Checkers is computed, either in explicit or implicit way.
+In the `src` folder, there are a list of `.hs` scripts as well as some folders storing the experiment results.
+The folders: `experiments` with suffix from $0$ to $2$ contain several lists of winners collected from the experimental trials generated from the `Experiment.hs`.

+In `Main.hs`, as mentioned, it contains the components for rendering the graphical interface, and the specific components will be described in the coming section.

+The `BFS.hs`,  `Configuration.hs` scripts calculate the the entities' contents of the lookup table, the one stored in `dataset` folder, and `RBTree.hs` and `Configuration.hs` together constructs the container's shape and store it in the memory when the program is running.

+Scripts `Board.hs` and `Zobrist.hs `define how the board of Chinese Checkers is computed, either in explicit or implicit way.

 Finally, for processing the MCTS framework, the `GameTree.hs`, `MCTS.hs` and `Minimax.hs` scripts are taken place to give a form of searching appropriate move based on the given board state.